CubeMesh requires CNA link

 Uv | Microsoft::Xna::Framework::Vector2 | Normalized texture coordinate. |

-vertices, so results from repeated calls concatenate correctly into one combined mesh.Properties of the generated geometry:
+vertices, so results from repeated calls concatenate correctly into one combined mesh.batch, in CubeBatch::Items() order.
+Equivalent to calling AppendCubeMesh for each item in turn against the same output arrays.Properties of the generated geometry:

 - Per-cube counts: 24 vertices and 36 indices (12 triangles).
 Vertices are not shared between faces so each face keeps its own UV corners.